 Early reviews in from CarGurus drivers echo the praise for the sound system, which seems to be the biggest Legacy improvement in the eyes (or ears) of owners.
 Smooth and easy handling and comfortable seats also top the list of favorites, based on reviews from this year and last.
 Criticism carries over from 2008 as well, with drivers wishing for a few more horsepower and frustrated with the lack of cabin space.

-Talk about the 2009 Subaru Legacy
+Cars compared to 2009 Subaru Legacy

 Subaru Legacy Questions